DarkGhostHunter/Laraguard/README.md

 }
 ```

-You're free on how to show these codes to the User, but **ensure** you show them one time after a successfully enabling Two Factor Authentication, and ask him to print them somewhere.
+You're free on how to show these codes to the User, but **ensure** you show them one time after a successfully enabling Two-Factor Authentication, and ask him to print them somewhere.

 > These Recovery Codes are handled automatically when the User validates one.
 If it's a recovery code, the package will use and mark it as invalid.